tlubbers/ntbk-honors-prog-lang/why.md

 The primary goal of language is to provide a universal method by which to define print settings for a project.
 One single way to define print settings, that theoretically will work with any printer.

+## What's next?

+Well first, I'm naming the language **printdown**, Inspired by the fantastic and simple solutions provided by the markdown markup language.

+The next section will detail **how** to go about designing printdown.